-- a) By 3 April 2024 Sefton LA will inform other LA's of places in Sefton primary schools that can be offered to their residents. - b) Sefton LA will make available to each Sefton primary school, a list of pupils offered places at their school by 16 April 2024. - c) 16 April 2024 is National Offer Day.
+- a) By 4 April 2025 Sefton LA will inform other LA's of places in Sefton primary schools that can be offered to their residents. - b) Sefton LA will make available to each Sefton primary school, a list of pupils offered places at their school by 16 April 2025. - c) 16 April 2025 is National Offer Day.
 Parent(s)/carer(s) will be notified via email of the school place that can be offered to their child (if they applied online and selected this option for notification).
 Applicants will also be able to log into their account on the Citizen Portal to view their offer of school place.
 For all other applicants who did not apply online, offer letters will be posted to parent(s)/carer(s) on this day. - d) The LA will automatically contact applicants on behalf of the Governing Body of all Sefton schools.
-Where an applicant cannot be offered their highest preferred school, they will be informed of their statutory right of appeal, and provided with information regarding the appeals process, an appeal form (where appropriate), and the deadline for submitting appeals.
+Where an applicant cannot be offered their highest preferred school, they will be informed of their statutory right of appeal, and provided with information regarding the appeals process, and the deadline for submitting appeals.
+Information is available via the Sefton website on the admission appeals web page.
+For those appeals administered by the LA, there is an electronic (e-form) appeal form available on line.
+Paper copies are also available upon request.

-Stage 4 Late Applications
+Stage 4 Late applications

-- a) The national closing date for applications for the primary admissions round is 15 January 2024. - b) Applications naming a Sefton VA or academy faith school that are received after the closing date, will be forwarded to the school up until 23 February 2024.
+- a) The national closing date for applications for the primary admissions round is 15 January 2025. - b) Applications naming a Sefton VA or academy faith school that are received after the closing date, will be forwarded to the school up until 24 February 2025.
 The school will be informed that the application has been received late.
-The admission authority must then decide how it wishes to respond to the late application. - c) If parent(s)/carer(s) apply after 15 January 2024, the Local Authority may still be able to consider the application providing we receive it by 23 February 2024. - d) For families moving into the area after 15 January, their application will be considered if it is received by 23 February 2024 with evidence that the removal has taken place and where appropriate, evidence of disposal of the previous property. - e) For late applications or late changes that are received after 23 February 2024 but before 16 April 2024, they will be processed after the national allocation of places has been completed on 16 April.
+The admission authority must then decide how it wishes to respond to the late application.

+- c) If parent(s)/carer(s) apply after 15 January 2025, the Local Authority may still be able to consider the application providing we receive it by 21 February 2025. - d) For families moving into the area after 15 January, their application will be considered if it is received by 21 February 2025 with evidence that the removal has taken place and where appropriate, evidence of disposal of the previous property. - e) For late applications or late changes that are received after 21 February 2025 but before 16 April 2025, they will be processed after the national allocation of places has been completed on 16 April.
 All late applications and late changes will be processed in the date order they were received by Sefton LA and will have the admissions criteria applied to them in the normal manner.
-The processing period for these applications will be dependent on the number of late applications/changes received. - For late applications or late changes that are received after 16 April 2024, they will be processed in the date order they are received by Sefton LA, and after the applications described in e) above have been dealt with.
+The processing period for these applications will be dependent on the number of late applications/changes received. - f) For late applications or late changes that are received after 16 April 2025, they will be processed in the date order they are received by Sefton LA, and after the applications described in e) above have been dealt with.
 The processing period for these applications will be dependent on the number of late applications/changes received.

-Stage 5 Waiting Lists
+Stage 5 Waiting lists